FrancescoCaracciolo/Amadeus/README.md

 - Live2D (usually used by VTubers)
 - LivePNG (Format made specifically for Newelle, VN Style) Both support expressions.

+You can download the Live2D model [here](https://nyarchlinux.moe/kurisu.tar.gz).
+It doesn't have motions or expressions, but they are supported by Nyarch Assistant.
+Also, I don't know the author of this model, if you know it open an issue.

+For LivePNG, you can find it [here](https://github.com/FrancescoCaracciolo/LivePNG).

 ### Additional tools
 Nyarch Assistant has support for many tools, form code execution to web search.
 Also, Newelle extensions are fully supported.